Creating a Cabinet Detail

 - Select CAD> CAD Detail Management from the menu, and in the CAD Detail Management dialog:

 - Click on the name of your new CAD Detail.
-Its name will begin with "Elevation" followed by a number, and its name will be followed by "[OPEN]".
+Its name will begin with "Elevation" followed by a number, it will be indicated as open under the Open column.

 - Click OK to close the CAD Detail Management dialog, as well, and return to your CAD Detail.